| | |

 Versatile.
 Works as a side for tacos, burritos, enchiladas, or grilled meats.

-3. Stir in the hot cauliflower rice, salsa, and taco seasoning.
-Taste and season with salt and pepper as needed.
+5. Stir in the cooked cauliflower rice, salsa, and taco seasoning.

 Recipe Variations